dotalign/dotalign.github.io/staging/ingested_data.md

 ## Data Types
-The following define the data object we pull in from the Office 365 source mailbox.Please keep in mind that this information is subject to change as we make enhancements to the product.
+The following define the data object we pull in from the Office 365 source mailbox.
+Please keep in mind that this information is subject to change as we make enhancements to the product.